 Following is everything you need to know about a career as a physician or surgeon with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Sales representative to call on primary care physicians and targeted retail pharmacist on Sydney
+Sales representative with the principal function of calling upon primary care physicians and retail

 Physicians and surgeons diagnose and treat injuries or illnesses.
 Physicians examine patients; take medical histories; prescribe medications; and order, perform, and interpret diagnostic tests.
 They often counsel patients on diet, hygiene, and preventive healthcare.
 Surgeons operate on patients to treat injuries, such as broken bones; diseases, such as cancerous tumors; and deformities, such as cleft palates.